zach115th/DFIR-IRIS-Templates/Templates/Case/ReadMe.md

 - A case name, display name, summary, and classification
 - Recommended default tags
 - A task list aligned to the incident type
-- Note directories to support investigation and reporting
+- Fully structured note directories with markdown frameworks to support investigation and reporting
-- A more structured and defensible response workflow
+- A consistent and defensible response workflow

-The current template set covers:

-- Business Email Compromise
-- Cloud Data Breach
-- DDoS Attack
-- General Data Breach
-- Insider Threat
-- Phishing Attack
-- Ransomware Attack
-- Unauthorized Access / Intrusion
-- Web Application Compromise
+---

 ## Why Use These Templates